cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 If the encoded sequence of bytes ends before the end of a data item, that item is not well-formed.
-If the encoded sequence of bytes still has bytes remaining after the outermost encoded item is decoded, that outer item is not well-formed.
+If the encoded sequence of bytes still has bytes remaining after the outermost encoded item is decoded, the decoder MAY either treat that outer item as not well-formed or just identify the start of the remaining bytes.

 A CBOR decoder implementation can be based on a jump table with all 256 defined values for the initial byte ({{jumptable}}).
 A decoder in